sd694722/CPP-ALL-IN-ONE/README.md

 **4. Explain the concept of Abstraction in OOP.** <br>

-   -Hides internal implementation details.
+   - Hides internal implementation details.

-   -Defines interfaces for user interaction.
+   - Defines interfaces for user interaction.

-   -Promotes code modularity and reuse.
+   - Promotes code modularity and reuse.

-   -Enhances data security and maintainability.
+   - Enhances data security and maintainability.

 **5. What is Encapsulation, and how is it achieved in C++?**